web-auth/doc/prerequisites/credential-record.md

 * **backupStatus**: Whether the credential is currently backed up (since 5.1)
 * **uvInitialized**: Whether user verification was initialized (since 5.1)
 * **otherUI**: Optional additional UI hints (array)
+* **rpId**: The Relying Party ID the credential was scoped to at registration (since 5.4, nullable)

+{% hint style="info" %}
+**New in v5.4.0:** the optional `rpId` member added by the specification to the Credential Record structure is recorded during registration.
+It is mainly useful to Relying Parties adopting Related Origin Requests.
+It is appended last in the constructor and in `create()`, so existing call sites keep working, it is omitted from the serialized payload when null, and a payload without the key is still accepted.
+Records written by an earlier version keep a null value.
+{% endhint %}

 {% hint style="warning" %}
 **Renamed in v5.3.0:** The class `Webauthn\PublicKeyCredentialSource` has been renamed to `Webauthn\CredentialRecord`.
 The old class name is deprecated and will be removed in version 6.0. `PublicKeyCredentialSource` now extends `CredentialRecord` for backward compatibility.